OmarMongy/BCD_Counter/README.md

 - Enable (enable): An optional signal that enables or disables the counting operation.

 **Outputs:**
-- Counts (counts): The output represents the current count value in BCD format.
+- Counts (Q): The output represents the current count value in BCD format.
 It displays the ongoing counting sequence.

 **Operation:**
 1. Upon receiving a rising edge clock signal (clk), the BCD counter starts counting up from zero (0000) in binary-coded decimal representation.